Center for Computational Biology Seminar Series

 Considering the many advances in computational biology that have yet to come, it is pertinent for scientists in this discipline to connect with colleagues of similar research interests.
 To facilitate communication with fellow scientists, the Center for Computational Biology Seminar Series invites professors from national and international research institutions to talk about their current research.

-2021 – 2022 Seminars: Some Seminars will be held remotely, some will be in person.
+2022 – 2023 Seminars: Some Seminars will be held remotely (over Zoom), but most will be in person.

 All in-person seminars will be held in 125 Li Ka Shing Auditorium.

-For zoom links to the seminar, please email firstname.lastname@example.org.
+For zoom links to the seminar and to request ADA accommodations, please email firstname.lastname@example.org.

-For a list of previous CCB Seminar speakers, please click here
+To view a list of previous CCB Seminar speakers, please click here.

 CCB Industry Speaker Series